jharlap/go-101/slides.embedded.md

 ???

-- Buffer implicitly implements io.Reader
+- Buffer _implicitly_ satisfies io.Reader
 - process accepts the interface type
 - call it with anything that has the Read method
 - used all over the place!